jadecobra/python_tdd_exercises/source/how_to/calculator.rst

                 -5.555499999999999
             )

-the test passes.
+the test passes. `Why is the result -5.555499999999999 instead of 5.5555?<https://docs.python.org/3/tutorial/stdlib2.html#decimal-floating-point-arithmetic>`_

 =================================================================================
 what is a variable?
 =================================================================================

-I just did the same kind of calculation 8 times in a row, there is a better way to this, which we learn in Algebra_.
+I just did the same kind of calculation 8 times in a row, there is a better way to this, you have seen this in Algebra_.
 I can use a letter or a name for the numbers, that way I can have one test which covers all possible numbers.
-I can do this with a variable_
+I can do this with a variable_.

 A variable_ is a name that is used for values that change.
 For example, in the tests so far, I have